Matching Semantically Similar Non-Identical Objects: Experiments

 \subsection{Robust Image Matching}

-We next quantitatively evaluate the proposed method on a standard image matching task but with common corruptions.
-To our knowledge, we present the first evaluation of the robustness of image matching under common corruptions.
-We address two cases: (i) both input images are corrupted and (ii) only one of them is corrupted.
-The former shows the robustness against corruption, and the latter shows the robustness against domain shift (i.e., clean image domain v.s. corrupted image domain).
+We next quantitatively evaluate the proposed method on a standard image matching task with common corruptions.
+To our knowledge, image matching methods have only been evaluated clean images in literature, except for a few specialized to low-lighting~\cite{DarkFeat} and thermal imaging~\cite{xoftr}.
+We address two cases: (i) both input images are corrupted, and (ii) only one of them is corrupted.
+The former shows robustness to corruptions, while the latter shows it to domain shifts (i.e., clean image domain vs. corrupted image domain).

-\paragraph{Dataset.} We use image pairs from the MegaDepth-1500~\cite{LoFTR} test set as the basis for various experiments.
-MegaDepth-1500 is a set of 1,500 image pairs from the MegaDepth~\cite{MegaDepth} dataset for two popular phototourism destinations.
-MegaDepth consists of 3D reconstructed data from one million images, its camera poses and depth maps are first computed from COLMAP~\cite{SfM} and then refined as ground truth.
+\textbf{Dataset.} We used the MegaDepth-1500~\cite{LoFTR} test set because it contains many objects, making it suitable for a fair evaluation of the non-identical object matching task.
+This is not the case with other standard datasets~\cite{Aachen_RobotCar_Seasons_dataset, scannet_dataset, hpatches_dataset, yfcc100m_dataset, ETH_dataset}.
+MegaDepth~\cite{MegaDepth} dataset consists of 3D reconstructed data from one million images for two popular phototourism destinations, with camera poses and depth maps computed via COLMAP~\cite{SfM} and refined as ground truth.
 Common Corruptions~\cite{CommonCorruption} simulates the 15 types of corruptions that occur when images are captured.
 The severity level of corruption is set to 5, which is the most challenging condition.

-\paragraph{Metric.} We follow the standard evaluation of image matching based on relative pose estimation~(e.g., see~\cite{LightGlue}).
+\textbf{Metric.} We follow the standard evaluation of image matching based on relative pose estimation~(e.g., see~\cite{LightGlue}).
 From the matching results, the relative pose between two images is computed with RANSAC~\cite{RANSAC} as follows.
 First, an essential matrix representing the positional transformation between the images is calculated, which is then decomposed into a rotation and a translation.
-The camera pose error is computed as the maximum angular error of them, and the area under the cumulative error curve (AUC) at an error of $20\tcdegree$ is obtained from it.
+The camera pose error is computed by the maximum angular error, and the area under the cumulative error curve (AUC) at $20\tcdegree$ is calculated.